DevOps Blog

 • Strong focus on documentation.
 Extensive details that define project requirements and implementation process.

 • Low customer involvement.
-Requirements must be agreed early during the project lifecycle.
-Once requirements are defined, the development process is strongly focused on meeting the agreed requirements.
+Requirements must be agreed upon early in the project lifecycle.
+Once defined, the development process is strongly focused on meeting the agreed requirements.

 Agile principles